 Outdoor visits pose a lower risk of transmission because of increased space and airflow; therefore, outdoor visitation is preferred and should be offered unless the resident cannot leave the facility, or outdoor visitation is not possible due to precipitation, outdoor temperatures, or poor air quality.
-Facilities should facilitate scheduled visits on the facility premises (e.g., visits on lawns, patios, and other outdoor areas, drive-by visits, or visit through a window) with 6-ft or more physical distancing, use of face coverings by both residents and visitors, and staff monitoring of infection control guidelines.
+Facilities should facilitate visits on the facility premises (e.g., visits on lawns, patios, and other outdoor areas, drive-by visits, or visit through a window) with physical distancing and staff monitoring of infection control guidelines.

 To ensure the protection of visitors and clients/residents, CDPH recommends the following:

 - Facilitate routine visitation unless weather considerations (e.g., inclement weather, excessively hot or cold temperatures, poor air quality), an individual's health status (e.g., medical condition(s) or COVID-19 status) make these options untenable.

-- Consider limiting the number of individuals visiting per resident at the same time based on the size of the outdoor space.
+- Consider limiting the number of individuals visiting per resident at the same time based on the size of the space.

 Facilities shall accommodate and support indoor visitation based on the following guidelines:

-- Visitors must be willing to adhere to the recommended principles of infection prevention, including wearing a well-fitting facemask and maintaining physical distancing from other visitors from different households, facility staff and clients/residents, regardless of the visitor's vaccination status.
+- Visitors must be willing to adhere to the recommended principles of infection prevention, including wearing a well-fitting facemask and maintaining physical distancing from other visitors from different households, facility staff and clients/residents.
 Staff should provide monitoring for persons who may have difficulty adhering to recommended principles, such as children.